Here we present details of some of the works that we performed in preparation for the Atlantic crossing from the Caribbean to Europe.

 We replaced the fine filter of the watermaker.
 That was the second replacement since we started to use our watermaker.
 We also readjusted the pressure in the pressure accumulator located downstream the pump.
 We also found a small water leakage that we removed.

-Other checks as part of our regular checklist:
+Other checks as part of our checklist:

 - Tension generator belt